 This is a question that’s divided the snake breeding community.
 Bumblebee ball pythons have a genuine disability, which makes it difficult for them to strike, eat, or even move around correctly.

 Only you can decide whether to breed bumblebee ball pythons or not.
-There aren’t any laws or regulations that tell you that you can’t.
-The best thing to do would be to handle one and spend time with one.
-You can then make an informed decision.
+There aren’t currently any laws or regulations that tell you that you can’t.
+The best thing to do would be to handle one and spend time with one, so that you can then make a more informed decision.